The Real Story

 Then Microsoft "COM guy" Charlie Kindel favorably mentioned the book on a Microsoft mailing list.
 And COM author Don Box started distributing the book at his workshops.
 (To this day Iíve never had contact with Charlie or Don.
 Let me just say: Thanks for laughing with me, not at me.)

 Things culminated with an article by Alex Beam in the Boston Globe, in which he called the book "a bona fide publishing phenomena."
 Thatís when Addison Wesley called.
-And I suppose this is where Mr. Bunny turns into a conventional publishing venture, entering into that hotbed of mediocrity we know as the mass market.
+And I suppose this is where Mr. Bunny turns into a conventional publishing venture, contributing to that hotbed of mediocrity we know as the mass market.